openjdk/guide/src/guide/project-maintenance.md

 Below are two different methods of collaborating on a merge described.
 Please note that extra commits are fine.
 The merge PR itself will describe any special actions that were taken in case further failures turn up after merge integration.
 Ultimately these commits will be squashed when integrating the project back into mainline.

-#### Parking a merge with conflicts in place
+#### 1. Parking a merge with conflicts in place

 "Park" the conflicts, unresolved, in a personal fork, and let others do the further work (by sending you a patch, or opening your personal fork up to push from other contributors).
 Do this by keeping a list of unresolved conflicts (perhaps checking in said list to describe the merge state), and then marking them as resolved in git, committing, and pushing them to your personal fork.
 E.g. `git add $UNRESOLVED_FILES; git commit; git push`

-**Pros:** all unresolved conflicts are stated and can be worked on by multiple parties, all at once.
+**Pros:** All unresolved conflicts are stated and can be worked on by multiple parties, all at once.

-**Cons:** broken branch in terms of compile and test, may require temporary workaround patches to be passed around to complete work on specific unresolved components.
+**Cons:** Broken branch in terms of compile and test, may require temporary workaround patches to be passed around to complete work on specific unresolved components.

-#### Incremental merging
+#### 2. Incremental merging

 An alternative to parking a merge with conflicts in place, is to incrementally merge up to the troublesome point.
 For example: